braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 The contradiction establishes that the vacuum state must satisfy weak connectivity in its underlying undirected graph.

 Q.E.D.

+### 3.2.4.2 Commentary: One Universe {#3.2.4.2}

+:::info[**The Rejection of the Multiverse at $t=0$**] While disconnected sub-graphs might emerge later (e.g., inside black holes or via causal disconnection), the *initial* state cannot be disconnected.
+If the universe started as two separate trees, there would be no physical reason for them to have the same "physics" (rewrite rules).
+They would be causally inaccessible to each other, effectively non-existent to one another.
+We operationally define "The Universe" as the **Maximal Connected Component** of the causal graph.
+Therefore, by definition and by entropy constraints, $G_0$ is one piece.
 :::

 ### 3.2.5 Lemma: Exclusion of Redundant DAGs {#3.2.5}